 Building and maintaining the electric power network in high-rise buildings places great demand on ensuring uninterrupted power supply to crucial systems and equipment.
 ABB is delivering power distribution solutions to ensure the reliability of the electricity supply.
 Its UniGear switchgear provides the design flexibility and system protection necessary to satisfy the unique requirements of the project.

 Another project where ABB is supporting development in Indonesia is the central government’s Gresik Drinking Water Project.
-With a capacity of 1,000 liters per second, it aims to improve the drinking water supply for the community and industry in the Gresik Regency.
+With a capacity of 1,000 litres per second, it aims to improve drinking water supply for community and industry in the Gresik Regency.
 ABB is supplying drives and programmable logic controllers to improve efficiency, giving estimated annual energy savings of 37 percent, compared to traditional solutions.

-The Jakarta E-Prix also hosts the latest staging of FIA Girls on Track on June 3, of which ABB is a global partner.
+The Jakarta E-Prix will also host the latest staging of FIA Girls on Track, of which ABB is global partner.
 The event will offer girls aged 8 to 18 the opportunity to explore multiple aspects of the motorsport industry through a set of activities and workshops.
 One of these will focus on ABB Robotics and feature the company’s two newest collaborative robots – YuMi and GoFa.